Pull-up progression for beginners: from zero to ten clean reps

 3. Flexed-arm hang.
 Use a chair to step up so your chin is over the bar.
 Remove the chair.
 Hold the top position.
 Goal: twenty seconds.

 4. Negative pull-up.
 Jump or step to the top.
 Lower under control for a full five seconds.
-The single most productive movement in the entire progression — eccentric loading builds strength faster than concentric work.
+The single most productive movement in the entire progression — eccentric (lowering) loading builds strength at least as well as, and for beginners often faster than, concentric work (Roig et al., Br J Sports Med, 2009).

 5. Band-assisted pull-up.
 Loop a resistance band over the bar, pass the bottom loop under one foot or both knees, perform full pull-ups.
 Heavier bands give more assistance; step down to lighter bands as you get stronger.